-Francesco knew everyone on the beach and they all greeted him with kisses and hugs and handshakes as if it had been a decade since the last time they had met.
-No, he assured me, it had been only yesterday.
-But these people, like Francesco, had been coming to this beach for all of their lives, and they were like family.
+Francesco knew everyone on the beach, and they all greeted him with kisses and hugs and handshakes as if it had been a decade since the last time they had met.
+No, he assured me it had been only yesterday.
+But these people, like Francesco, had been coming to this beach for all of their lives.

-Francesco explained the history of the area as we sat on the sand instead of on our towels, like 5-year-old children, half in and half out of the water, with the gentle waves lapping our legs.
+Francesco explained the history of Salento as we sat on the sand like 5-year-old children, half in and half out of the water as gentle waves lapped our legs.
 We ate our panini and drank cold coffee from plastic bottles that his beach family smilingly offered us.

 Then Francesco led me back into the shallow sea to one of the giant rocks jutting out into the water.
 He put his hand inside a crack in one of the rocks and came out with what looked like slimy gray mud.
 He slapped it on his forehead and laughed when I jumped in shock.

 When in Salento, I thought, do as the Salentini do, so I started to cake it on too.
-Then we walked slowly back and forth along the white sand in the ankle-deep water until the mud had caked and we could finally dive into the sea, ascending slowly to the sunny surface fully purified.
+Then we strolled back and forth along the white sand in the ankle-deep water until the mud had caked, and we could finally dive into the sea, ascending slowly to the sunny surface thoroughly purified.

 Every day for the rest of the summer, Francesco and I would head out to another part of Salento-to a beach, a museum, or a tiny hillside town.
 We ate pesce crudo every day, and although there was never a dull moment, we never came close to seeing or doing all the things that were possible in Salento.

 A cultural mix

 Salento is like no other place in Italy.
 The little towns on the coast seem like old-fashioned seaside paradises, each with its unique culture and history.
 Yes, it’s Italy, but it’s also a bit of Greece, Turkey, and what the Salentini call “Porta d’Oriente.”